Norrie Woodhall: Biography

-Augusta Noreen Bugler (“Gus” to her family, but “Norrie” more widely) was born in Dorchester in 1905, the youngest of four surviving children of Arthur Henry Bugler, a confectioner and baker, and Augusta Lydia Florence.
+Augusta Noreen Bugler (“Gus” to her family, but "Norrie" more widely) was born in Dorchester in 1905, the youngest of four surviving children of Arthur Henry Bugler, a confectioner and baker, and Augusta Lydia Florence.
 Her parents ran the Central Temperance Hotel at 44 South Street in Dorchester; a plaque on the site of the hotel states that she was born there.

 She attended Casterbridge School, a small private school in Dorchester, and then Beaminster Grammar School.
 She sat the Oxford Senior Examination in 1922 and passed with distinctions in History and French.
-But these qualifications were not the basis of her career:
+These qualifications were not the basis for her career:

 Norrie was born to act and as a young girl she loved to peep through a hole in the curtain to watch The Hardy Players rehearse in the dining room of her home [at the hotel].
 As soon as she was old enough she joined them, and during the First World War, as part of a group called The Gypsies, would recite poems for the soldiers who were camping on Poundbury.
 Norrie was a natural actress, a talent which certainly did not diminish over her long life.

 In 1924, at age 18, she played the part of Liza-Lu, Tess Durbeyfield’s sister, in Tess of the d'Urbervilles at the Corn Exchange in Dorchester.
-She had been cast in the role by Hardy himself.
+She was cast in the role by Hardy himself.

-The BBC's tribute noted that “Norrie Woodhall was among a handful of Dorset actors who performed plays based on the author's works in 1924, rehearsing at Hardy's home at Max Gate.”
+The BBC's tribute noted that "Norrie Woodhall was among a handful of Dorset actors who performed plays based on the author's works in 1924, rehearsing at Hardy's home at Max Gate."
 The Players were disbanded in 1928, the year of Hardy's death.
 In 2005, in response to a 100th birthday wish for Norrie, the New Hardy Players were formed.
 She was later their president.
-At her death Norries was indeed "the last of The Hardy Players".
+At her death Norrie was "the last of The Hardy Players".